etemi1/SocialBuzz-Accenture-Virtual-Intership/README.md

 - Communication with previous IPO companies within our client base for reference stories - Analysis of sample data sets with visualizations
 - Full documentation of the process that we can guide them thro

+# DATA ANALYSIS PROCESS:
+I loaded dataset into Excel to explore the data